-The Company had approximately \$55,505 of contract assets as of March 31, 2022, which are generated when contractual billing schedules differ from revenue recognition timing.
-The Company had \$0 of contract assets as of December 31, 2021.
+The Company had \$51,935 and \$0 of contract assets as of June 30, 2022 and December 31, 2021, respectively, which are generated when contractual billing schedules differ from revenue recognition timing.
 Contract assets represent a conditional right to consideration for satisfied performance obligations that becomes a billed receivable when the conditions are satisfied.